Artist Statement by Michael E.B. Detto

 Since my first visit to the US in 1989, the camera gave me access to this new and

+exciting visual tool, and it eventually led me to a new life.
 I immigrated to America and became a citizen in 2004, choosing Los Angeles as my forever home.
 My work brings together the themes that motivate me: identity, loss, memory and the shadows that they cast both literally and figuratively.